josepcastellanos/the-one-frontend/README.md

 ## Possible improvements

-Optimize the report listening system
+- [x] Optimize the report listening system

-Add config parameters to the simulation
+- [ ] Add config parameters to the simulation

-Optimize the change simulation config parameters
+- [ ] Optimize the change simulation config parameters

-Change the form number with a v-for system
+- [ ] Change the form number with a v-for system

-Optimize report system.